ianfhunter/TeamCrab/README.md

         Current Effort Expended = the amount of actual effort in person hrs that a team has expended so far.
         Expected Total Effort = the amount of actual effort estimated for this module to be completed.
         Actual Total Effort = the actual amount of effort that will be required to complete this module, given the +-25% variance.
-  * The time at GMT is also printed on each turn, it is shown as a 24 hour clock in the form "[hours, minutes]".
+  * The time at GMT is also printed on each turn, it is shown as a 24 hour clock in the form "d-m-y h:mm GMT".
   * IMPORTANT NOTE: If a site's "Actual Total Effort" exceeds 125% of its "Expected Total Effort", this is because a PROBLEM has occurred at that site.
     * This is caused by the problem simulator feature and is not an error in game logic.
 3. Feature #6 - Status display